ucsb-cs8/w20/_lab/lab01.md

 >>>
 ```

 One of the problems with testing by hand is that it is tedious, and folks have a tendency to skip it.
-So, experienced programmers have learned that its generally a better idea to automate the process of testing.
+So, experienced programmers have learned that it's generally a better idea to automate the process of testing.
 We'll learn how to do that next.
 We'll see that when we set up these four tests, two of them will pass, and two of them will fail.

 # Step 5: Setting up automated tests

-Add this line at the top of your convert.py file:
+Add this line at the top of your `convert.py` file:

 ```
 import pytest